 5 Professional Ways to Resign from a Job That Make a Positive Impression

-How to Resign from Your Job — Tip #2: Provide As Much Notice as Possible
+2. Provide As Much Notice as Possible

-Taking a new job and telling your existing employer that you won’t be coming into work the next day is not only unprofessional, but it shows a lack of respect.
+Taking a new job and telling your existing employer that you will not be coming into work the next day is not only unprofessional, but it shows a lack of respect.
 When leaving a position, it is customary for most jobs to provide two weeks’ notice; however, some industries and higher-level jobs may require more lead time.

 For example, if you are a high-ranking employee within your organization, it may take additional time to extricate yourself — requiring two or three months’ advance notice.
-If you’re planning to retire, you may want to provide ample notice.
+If you are planning to retire, you may want to provide ample notice.
 This allows your existing company to have the time they need to take appropriate measures to ensure that no work suffers until they can hire or promote your replacement.

 Finally, consider allowing your manager to take the lead concerning what to say when you resign when informing your colleagues.
 They may have a crucial reason to hold off on telling other employees about the change.

-How to Resign from Your Job — Tip #3: Assist in the Handoff of Your Existing Duties
+3. Assist in the Handoff of Your Existing Duties

 A professional courtesy we always recommend to candidates who are transitioning jobs is to make the process as easy as possible for their current employer.
 A few ways to resign from a job that will leave a positive impact include: